ariguillegp/archlinux/installation/install.md

 Arch Linux should run on any x86_64-compatible machine with a minimum of 512 MiB RAM, though more memory is needed to boot the live system for installation.
 A basic installation should take less than 2 GiB of disk space.
 As the installation process needs to retrieve packages from a remote repository, this guide assumes a working internet connection is available.

+This installation will be done on a laptop with two hard drives (SSD, HDD), UEFI boot mode, 8GB of RAM and an Intel Core i7 CPU.
+We will add features like tmp and swap partitions that will be wiped and re-encrypted after every reboot to avoid data leakage; the root partition will require a password to be decrypted and proceed with the boot process, and the home partition will be decrypted automatically with a key file to avoid typing two different passwords whenever we decide to login.

 ## Pre-installation

 ### Get an installation image